 The son of George and Jane Palmer Charles was born November 1822 in South Shields a town only a few miles to the east of Jarrow.
 Charles was born into a family of seven sons and one daughter.
 His father George apart from being a shipowner had previously been captain of a whaler.

 His teen years were spent training in shipping in Newcastle and being sent to Marseilles to represent his father’s business interests.
 He returned to the North East around the age of 21 / 22 years where he was expected to become part of the family business.
 However, he went to work for John Bowes who is best remembered today as the founder of the Bowes Museum.

-Charles Palmer went on to be made a partner in John Bowes Coking Company.
-Palmer increased the sales of the Marley Hill coking company substantially.
-From there in 1851 he leased his first shipyard.
+Charles Palmer went on to be made a partner in John Bowes Coking Company, increasing the sales of the Marley Hill coking company substantially.
+From being made a partner in John Bowes Coking Company, in 1851 he leased his first shipyard.